Biological control of tree of heaven

 What is this project doing?

 Since 2020, we have been working with the Biotechnology and Biological Control Agency (BBCA) in Italy on one potential biological control agent for tree of heaven, the eriophyid mite, Aculus taihangensis, which was initially identified as Aculus mosoniensis.
-Originally from China, A.taihangensis has also been found in several European countries since 2013.
-Since 2016, observations on its biology, impact and host specificity are being carried out by BBCA in Rome, Italy.
+Originally from China, A. taihangensis has also been found in several European countries since 2013.
+Since 2016, observations on its biology, impact and host specificity are being carried out by BBCA in Rome, Italy and since 2022 the testing focused on species native or of economic value to North America.

 Results